Table of Contents

 - Your pricing strategy — should reflect local market standards

-- Taxes and duty — can differ significantly from market to market
+- Taxes and duty — can differ significantly from market to market, consider DDP shipping or section 321

 - Local customs, import and export laws